 The project allows young people to first give accounts of their strengths and then share their experiences of living with diabetes together.
 The intention is to enable young people to build a positive view of themselves, separating their identity from diabetes.
 Feedback from young people has identified the day as having helped them to develop positive views of themselves and feel less isolated by connecting, learning from and sharing knowledge with others living with diabetes.

 "The most rewarding part of my role is working with young people and their families towards their hopes and dreams and recognising these are possible"

-"The most rewarding part of my role is being able to work with children, young people and their families and share their journeys towards a future with them centre stage rather than diabetes."
+“The most rewarding part of my role is working with children, young people and their families to help fit diabetes into their lives, while achieving excellent diabetes control.”

 Sophie worked at both St Mary’s Hospital and the Royal Manchester Children’s Hospital before moving to London, and UCLH, in 2010.
 Sophie initially worked on T11 south, the children’s inpatient ward, taking a keen interest in diabetes, before joining the diabetes team in 2017.